Greenwich Village: Health

-The nearest major hospitals are Beth Israel Medical Center in Stuyvesant Town, as well as the Bellevue Hospital Center and NYU Langone Medical Center in Kips Bay, and NewYork-Presbyterian Lower Manhattan Hospital in the Civic Center area.
+The nearest major hospitals are the Bellevue Hospital Center and NYU Langone Medical Center in Kips Bay, and NewYork-Presbyterian Lower Manhattan Hospital in the Civic Center area.
+In addition, Beth Israel Medical Center in Stuyvesant Town operated until 2025.

 Post offices and ZIP Codes

 Greenwich Village is located within four primary ZIP Codes.
 The subsection of West Village, south of Greenwich Avenue and west of Sixth Avenue, is located in 10014, while the northwestern section of Greenwich Village north of Greenwich Avenue and Washington Square Park and west of Fifth Avenue is in 10011.
 The northeastern part of the Village, north of Washington Square Park and east of Fifth Avenue, is in 10003.
 The neighborhood's southern portion, the area south of Washington Square Park and east of Sixth Avenue, is in 10012.
 The United States Postal Service operates three post offices near Greenwich Village: